cyberpay/sixeleven/FAQ.md

 **Q: What is the relationship of this project to Bitcoin?**

 **A:** The code is based on Bitcoin.
-The block chain is separate, starting from a different genesis block and therefore creating a separate currency - Namecoins.
+The block chain is separate, starting from a different genesis block and therefore creating a separate currency - 611s.
 This approach was recommended during the BitDNS discussion on the forum.

 **Q: How much does it cost to register a domain (a.k.a. a name)?**

 **A:** The cost includes a network fee and a transaction fee.
-The fees are denominated in Namecoins (NC).
+The fees are denominated in 611s (NC).
 Initially, the network fee is 50 NC.
 The network fee decreases 2x every 2 months, which means it will be less than one NC in a year.

-**Q: How do I obtain Namecoins?**
+**Q: How do I obtain 611s?**

 **A:** You have to get them by mining, in the usual Bitcoin way, or by obtaining them from someone else.
-For example, you could find someone willing to sell NC for BTC.
+For example, you could find someone willing to sell SIL for BTC.

 **Q: Who gets the network fee?**

-**A:** The network fee Namecoins are destroyed by the transaction.
+**A:** The network fee 611s are destroyed by the transaction.
 Nobody gets them.

 **Q: Who gets the transaction fee?**

 **A:** The miners do, just like in Bitcoin.
-Initially a reasonable transaction fee is either 0.00 or 0.01 NC.
+Initially a reasonable transaction fee is either 0.00 or 0.01 SIL.
 You can choose this based on how fast you want your transaction to be processed.

 **Q: How long are names good for?**